vuejs/docs/src/guide/component-props.md

 ```

 ::: tip Note
-Note that objects and arrays in JavaScript are passed by reference, so if the prop is an array or object, mutating the object or array itself inside the child component **will** affect parent state.
+Note that objects and arrays in JavaScript are passed by reference, so if the prop is an array or object, mutating the object or array itself inside the child component <b>will</b> affect parent state.
 :::

 ## Prop Validation